-Higher Education Course Accreditation Procedure Section 1 - Preamble
+Higher Education Course and Unit Accreditation Procedure

+Section 1 - Preamble

-- (1) This procedure outlines the requirements for the accreditation, re-accreditation, amendments and discontinuation of Higher Education (HE) coursework award courses, enabling programs and units. - (2) As a self-accrediting higher education provider CDU must ensure that the development, approval, delivery and discontinuance of all new and amended HE courses and units comply with professional accrediting and disciplinary bodies and the following regulations as set out in the Educational Quality and Excellence Framework Policy: - a.
+- (1) This procedure outlines the requirements for the accreditation, re-accreditation, amendments and discontinuation of Higher Education (HE) coursework award courses, enabling programs, HE units, and credit-bearing microcredentials. - (2) As a self-accrediting higher education provider CDU must ensure that the development, approval, delivery and discontinuance of all new and amended HE courses and units comply with professional accrediting and disciplinary bodies and the following regulations as set out in the Educational Quality and Excellence Framework Policy: - a.
 Higher Education Standards Framework (Threshold Standards) 2021; - b.
 Higher Education Support Act 2003; - c.
 Australian Qualifications Framework; - d.
 Education Services for Overseas Students Act 2000; - e.
 ELICOS Standards 2018; and - f.
-National Standards for Foundation Programs. - (3) All HE courses and units must align to the Units and Courses Policy. - (4) The HE course accreditation and re-accreditation process runs on a 7-year cycle, whereby each course is allocated a review date for re-accreditation.
+National Standards for Foundation Programs 2021. - (3) All HE courses, units, and credit-bearing microcredentials must align to the Units and Courses Policy. - (4) The HE course accreditation and re-accreditation process runs on a 7-year cycle, whereby each course is allocated a review date for re-accreditation.
 In some instances, a HE course may be subjected to an earlier review to meet professional registration or other requirements.